Travaasa Hana Experiences

 Hoe he'e nalu, or Stand Up Paddling (SUP) has a rich Hawaiian heritage that is re-emerging as a popular water sport around the world.
 It is very popular with cross-athletes and provides a strong core workout, promotes balance and general fitness.
 Not to mention that it's a fun way to view the beautiful natural surroundings of Hana Bay.

 Maui is by far the most popular snorkeling island in Hawai'i.
 You'll snorkel off the beach of Kapueokahi, or Hana Bay in a protected cove teeming with tropical fish and living coral gardens in amazing shapes and colors.
 Enjoy this snorkeler's paradise, and after your first glimpse of what lies beneath the ocean's surface, you might just become hooked on this breathtaking experience.

 Modern Hawaiian cuisine is a fusion of many diverse ethnic flavors brought to the islands by immigrants throughout the region's rich history.
 The island is paradise for gourmets, with abundant fruits and vegetables grown from rich volcanic soil, a wide variety of high quality, fresh fish and locally sourced cattle.
 Here you'll learn about Hawaii's many food staples and try your hand at some of our most revered local dishes.

-If ever there was a more ideal place to for you to try juicing, Hawai'i is the place.
+If there was ever an ideal place for you to try juicing, it's Hawai'i.
 The rich and varied bounty of fruits and vegetables lets you whip up a nearly endless list of creations.
 But this isn't ‘old school' blending filled with chopping, slopping and mopping here.
 This is Juicing 2.0 Hana style.
 Together, we'll use whole foods to blend and mix fresh juices, soups, dips, spreads, desserts and salsas.

 The Art of the Cocktail